timeplus-io/docs/docs/singlenode_install.md

 When you start Timeplus Enterprise and access the web console for the first time, the 30-day free trial starts.
 When it ends, the software stops working.

 Please check [the guide](server_config#license) to update licenses.

+## Upgrade {#upgrade}
+To upgrade Timeplus Enterprise, run `timeplus stop` to stop all the servies.
+Then replace all the binaries to the higher version of Timepluse Enterprise release and then run `timeplus start`.

+## Uninstall {#uninstall}
+Timeplus Enterprise has no external dependencies.
+Just run `timeplus stop` then delete the timeplus folder.